-Ten times magnified mirrors are horrifying in many ways, but there’s nothing more alarming than looking into one and realizing you’re a snake about to cocoon out of your skin except instead of having new, refreshed skin, you’re trapped in a state of perpetual peeling.
-Basically, peeling, flaky skin sucks.
-And these products will help you get rid of dry skin.
+Ten times magnified mirrors are horrifying in many ways, but there’s nothing more alarming than looking into one and realizing you’re a snake about to cocoon out of your skin.
+Except, instead of having new, refreshed skin, you’re trapped in a state of perpetual peeling.
+In simple terms, peeling, flaky skin sucks and these products will help you get rid of dry skin.

 First of all, let’s talk dry skin vs dehydrated skin.

 Over the years I’ve learned one big thing: dry skin and dehydrated skin are NOT the same thing.
 Dehydrated skin— a condition— is dull, tight, and looks wrinkly in a not-because-I’m-getting-older way, but because it needs water (think: raisins).
 Dry skin is a skin type that causes flaky and even itchy skin because it’s lacking sebum and needs oils.